m4r35n357/VisualOptimizers/README.md

 ## OpenGL Keyboard Controls

+The normal mode of use is to manually step through the iteration sequence using the "s" key.

 The global minimum is no longer displayed by default, use the 'm' key to show it at any time.
 For a more immersive "black-box" exerience, leave it until the end!